pmem/vltrace/man/strace.ebpf.1.md

 `-B, --builtin-list`

-Print a list of all syscalls known by glibc.
+Print a list of all known syscalls.

 # CONFIGURATION #